fionnydarmawan/cse15l-lab-reports/LabRerport3.md

 Output:
 ```
  the President of the United States, the United States Congress, and the American
             To answer these questions, the Congress and the President created the National
                 have been superb.
 We thank the Congress and the President.
-Executive branch agencies.
+Executive branch agencies
 ```